 If you’d like to volunteer at the centre training will take place on 9 February 2020; email Catherine@jhbholocaust.co.za for an application form and more info.

-Thank you Veronica for allowing me to interview you and sharing your trauma with me; thank you Tali for accommodating me in your busy schedule with multiple chats in your office, a million emails, and long delays with writing this.
+*Veronica Philips passed away on 24 February 2021.
+Thank you Veronica for allowing me to interview you in 2018 and sharing your trauma with me; thank you Tali for accommodating me in your busy schedule with multiple chats in your office, a million emails, and long delays with writing this.
 Some information was gleaned from The Secret Survivor (2018), a film about Veronica’s life directed by Johnathan Andrews.

 In memory of Neil Bosman, who graciously filmed Veronica for me while I spoke to her.
 I’m sorry you never got to read this, but I hope you’re riding that motorbike of yours and still doing roadtrips in the afterlife.